ucsb-cs148/w25/_lectures/lect13.md

 4. Once every team member (or as many as possible) from the partner team has the app running, please point them to any information they may need to successfully navigate your app.
 They will try to give you feedback on your top priority USER_FEEDBACK_NEED.

 5. To fully review the partner team's effort and intentions, you should feel free to pull up Team B's README.md and Kanban board and look through the user stories and issues that you see in-progress or done.
-Comment on whatever you see that either in-line with what you experienced in the demo, out out of alignment, in your perspective as a potential user of the product.
+Comment on whatever you see that is either in-line with what you experienced in the demo, or out out of alignment, in your perspective as a potential user of the product.
 Again, take notes for helpful feedback!

 6. [OPTIONAL IF TIME] If you have time for looking through the repo for any helpful comments or suggestions for improvement, or words of praise, that would be great!
 Most reviewers won't likely get this far.